 Michael E. Tigar was born in 1941 in Glendale, California to Elizabeth and Charles Tigar.
-Charles was Executive Secretary of International Association of Machinists Local 727 at Lockheed Aircraft.
+Charles was Executive Secretary of the International Association of Machinists Local 727 at Lockheed Aircraft.
 Elizabeth worked in several roles, taking on responsibilities such as speaking to the International Longshoremen’s and Warehousemen’s Union (ILWU), and became a supervisor of health plan services at Kaiser Foundation Health Plan.
 Michael’s parents divorced when he was four.
 His grandmother, Margaret Lang, also had a great influence on his upbringing.

 Tigar attended public schools in the Los Angeles area, and graduated from Reseda High School.
 At Reseda, he acted in several theatrical productions and served as student body president.
 In 1962, he received his BA in political science from the University of California, Berkeley, where he was active in free speech, civil rights, student rights, anti-war, and farm labor support movements.

 He attended Boalt Hall Law School at University of California, Berkeley, graduating in 1966.
 He was a member of Order of the Coif, Editor-in-Chief of the California Law Review, and valedictorian.